 Control Panel > Customisation > Teaching Style > Select Course Entry Point (from drop down list) > Submit

-If you have a ‘Tools’ link in your menu and it lists tools available, there is an option to click a button next to each tool to ‘hide tool from students’.
-Note if you hide something that is needed you can also click on the same button to ‘unhide tool’.
+If you have a ‘Tools’ link in your duo site menu, there is an option to click a button next to each tool to ‘hide tool from students’ and ‘unhide tool’.
 This should tailor your list, but keep in mind that, by default, only standard tools should be set to be available.

 If a tool that you would like to use is not showing on your duo site at all, you may be able to add it to your site.
 Go to Control Panel > Customisation > Tool Availability.
 Tick the box(es) next to the tool and note where it will appear (e.g. in a Content Area, as a Mashup, etc.).
 Click Submit.